Gould's documents of extinction legacy

 According to Sue Taylor in her 2012 book, John Gould's Extinct and Endangered Birds of Australia, five birds illustrated by John Gould have since become extinct:

-Since the European colonisation of Australia, 21 species of birds and 27 species of mammals have been declared extinct.
+Since the European colonisation of Australia, 21 species of birds and 27 species of mammals have become extinct.